viper25/stoscbot/Readme.md

 ## Run Tests

-Ensure `pytest` and `pytest-asyncio` is installed so that VSCode and "find" tests.
+Ensure `pytest` and `pytest-asyncio` is installed so that VSCode and find tests.
 Run the below command to run the tests.

 ```bash
 pytest --cov=./ --cov-report=xml